RodrigoAldana/EDC/README.md

 ---
 ## Tuning procedure <a name="tunning-procedure" />

 In the test files, we already provide some parameters which work well in most cases.
 These might differ from the EDCHO/REDCHO articles since we have been experimenting with other tunning procedures.
-The original EDCHO/REDCHO tunning ensures sufficiently big gains k<sub>0</sub>,...k<sub>m</sub> exist.
+The original EDCHO/REDCHO tunning ensures sufficiently big gains *k<sub>0</sub>,...,k<sub>m</sub>* exist.
 According to the EDCHO paper, these gains are related to the expected exact differentiator gains.
 However, we have found a simple procedure to tune the gains for most scenarios:

 ### **Tuning EDCHO**
-The gains k<sub>0</sub>,...k<sub>m</sub> are chosen as coefficients of a Hurtwitz polynomial, just as if it was a linear observer.
-Moreover, we use a scale value "r" to move the fictitious poles "r" times to the left (increasing the gains k<sub>0</sub>,...k<sub>m</sub>) accordingly.
-For example, if m=4, the polynomial with coefficients 1,10,35,50,4 has poles at -1,-2,-3,-4.
+The gains *k<sub>0</sub>,...,k<sub>m</sub>* are chosen as coefficients of a Hurtwitz polynomial, just as if it was a linear observer.
+Moreover, we use a scale value *r* to move the fictitious poles *r* times to the left (increasing the gains *k<sub>0</sub>,...,k<sub>m</sub>*) accordingly.
+For example, if *m=4*, the polynomial with coefficients *1, 10, 35, 50, 4* has poles at *-1,-2,-3,-4*.
 Hence, we can set the gains as:

 >r = 2; % gain scaling
 >